 Introduction

 France and Spain have recently adopted the European Women on Boards Directive (the “WoB Directive”) into their national laws.
-This move aims to enhance gender balance on the boards of listed companies, marking a significant step towards improved diversity and corporate governance in both countries.
+This move aims to enhance gender balance on the boards of large companies, marking a significant step towards improved diversity and corporate governance in both countries.
 In this post, we explore the key elements and implications of these legislative changes.

 Under the WoB Directive, EU-listed companies with over 250 employees, an annual turnover exceeding €50 mln, or a balance sheet over €43 mln, must aim for gender balance on boards by achieving one of these targets: